jaredkzr/astro_rpi/README.md

 - Configurable profiles for planetary imaging (currently includes Jupiter and Saturn)

 ### In Action
 Using the High Quality Camera, this setup has successfully shot Jupiter and Saturn using a standard 8" dobsonian telescope.
+Below are images taken directly from Astro_RPI with no stacking performed and little post-processing.
+These serve as proof-of-concepts of basic imaging capabilities.
+Image stacking should allow for greater detail.

 <img src="./Media/jupiter.jpg" alt="Jupiter" width="400"/> <img src="./Media/saturn.jpg" alt="Saturn" width="400"/>